tos-in1/Case_Study-Cyclistic_Bike_Share/README.md

 ![Image](https://github.com/user-attachments/assets/f3d9eaff-74e8-4951-a61b-b19fd570de2e)

-   - Casual Riders Start and End at Tourist Hotspots – Their top routes and stations cluster around attractions like DuSable Lake Shore, Millennium Park, Shedd Aquarium and Sreeter Dr & Grand Ave, highlighting a preference for using cyclistic bikes for sightseeing and recreation.
+   - Casual riders tend to start and end rides near tourist hotspots and recreational areas such as DuSable Lake Shore, Millennium Park, and Shedd Aquarium.
+This underscores their preference for sightseeing and leisure trips.

    - Annual Members Commute Between Work Hubs and Transit Points – Their most-used routes connect business districts, residential zones, and universities, suggesting a practical and routine-based commuting behavior.

 ## 🎯 Recommendations
 **1. Target Casual Riders with Timed Membership Offers**
-- Launch limited-time free or discounted trial memberships during the weekends and summer months.
-This leverages casual riders seasonal and leisure-driven behavior to increase exposure to the membership benefits and drive conversion.
+- Offer limited-time free or discounted trial memberships during weekends and summer months to capitalize on casual riders’ seasonal and leisure-driven usage, thereby increasing exposure to membership benefits and boosting conversions.

 **2. Reframe Annual Membership Around Exploration and Value**
 - Cyclistic marketing team should create a marketing campaign that showcases top recreational destinations, and flexible usage benefits of annual membership.
 During the campaign, it would be best to make use of visuals and testimonials to position the membership plan as a gateway to continuous discovery, not just commuting.